Shutdown Windows, QM, macro, etc

 This command is asynchronous.
 It tells QM to perform the specified action but does not wait until the action is finished.
 With many actions, it should be the last command in the macro.

-Use action -6 to end currently running macro or other thread.
-If threadname and threadid are not used (omitted, 0 or ""), ends currently running macro (not current thread).
-If only threadname used, ends all threads (running instances) of it.
+If threadname and threadid are not used (omitted, 0 or ""), ends the currently running macro.
+If only threadname used, ends all threads (all running instances of the function).
 If threadid used, ends only that instance (threadname, if used, also must match).
-If the specified thread (or a macro) is not running, error is not generated.
-This action cannot end special threads.
-It also cannot close toolbars (use clo instead).
-This action should not be used to end current thread (instead use ret, end, shutdown -7, etc).
+Not error if the thread is not running.
+Cannot end special threads.
+Cannot close toolbars (use clo instead).
+Don't use this to end current thread; instead use ret, end, shutdown -7, etc.

 Use action -7 to end current thread when you don't know if it has windows.
 Differently than end, it closes all thread's windows, giving them chance to free allocated memory, etc. When shutdown returns, windows are already destroyed.
 If flags is 1, ends thread immediately after destroying windows.
-If 0 - gives 0.5 s (or wait ms, if used) to finish naturally.
-This action for example can be used in an universal function that doesn't know how to properly end current thread.
+If 0 - gives 0.5 s (or wait_ ms, if used) to finish naturally.
+This action for example can be used in a function that doesn't know how to properly end current thread.

 Depending on operating system, hardware and security settings, some features may not work.